asyncapi/modelina/docs/constraints/Java.md

 |NO_DUPLICATE_KEYS|No duplicate enum keys|If any of the above constraints changes the enum key, we must make sure that no duplicates exist within the same enum.
 If any is encountered `reserved_` is pre-pended.
 This is done recursively until no duplicates are found.|

 ## Constant
 These are the constraints that are applied to constants.
-Currently, there are no options to overwrite the default behaviour.
+Currently, there are no hooks one can overwrite inside it.